 The following major steps have also been made in the past few years:

-- Release of two advisory guides relating to disabled participation and adaptive equipment and funding
+- Release of yearly advisory guides relating to disabled participation and adaptive equipment and funding (accessible from our website).

-- Creation and launch of an annual National Disability Survey
+- Creation and launch of an annual National Participation Survey, which includes disability.

 - Creation and launch of the annual Love Fisher Brown Award

 - Development of a closer working relationship between the BDA, the English Federation for Disability Sport, Bowls England, the English Indoor Bowling Association and Disability Bowls England.

 Despite the successes to date, we are aware that there is a significant amount of work to be done and a number of challenges to be overcome in order for us to successfully increase disability participation.
 Some of these challenges are:

 WHAT CONSTITUTES AS A DISABILITY AND CAN IT BE MEASURED OBJECTIVELY?